 \n

-\nBelieve it or not, driver behaviour is first on the list of cost management issues that fleet managers regularly face.
-Using fleet telematics is one way to address this issue quickly and effectively.
-Fleet telematics establish a vital connection between you and your drivers by automatically gathering information<\/a> on vehicle incidents and driver behaviours.
+automatically gathering information<\/a> on vehicle incidents and driver behaviours.
 Educating drivers about the telematic devices in their vehicles will encourage them to work more responsibly.
 This leads to fewer worries for you and your clients.
 When drivers know they are being monitored, they tend to be more cautious and reduce rash driving techniques.
 Results include:

 \n <\/p>\n